alexandersen01/sharepoint-mcp-server-better/package/README.md

 #### `search_files`

 Search for files and documents within the configured SharePoint site using drive-specific search.
-This method works with Sites.Selected permissions and is automatically scoped to the configured site and folder.
+This method works with Sites.Selected permissions and is automatically scoped to the configured site.
+Target folder paths should be specified in your agent's system prompt.

 - **Parameters**:
   - `query` (required): Search query string